mca91/ITEWR_DC_Course/chapter2.md

 *** =instructions

 - Create vectors, `cs` for class sizes and `ts` for test scores, containing the results
-- Draw a scatter plot of the results
+- Draw a scatter plot of the results using `plot`
 - Compute mean, median and variance and standard deviation of test scores
-- Compute the covariance as well as pearson's correlation coefficient for `cs` and `ts`
+- Compute both the covariance and pearson's correlation coefficient for `cs` and `ts`
+- Estimate a linear regression of test score on class size.
+Store the result in `mod`
+- Obtain an overview over the model object `mod` using `summary()`
-- Compute the linear regression model
+- Add the regression line to the scatterplot.
+Hint: use `abline()`

 *** =hint